 In Our Mind’s Eye

-In Our Mind’s Eye is an audio-visual installation about the limit of human senses and how we use technology to expand this field.
-The installation explores the notion that a huge percentage of reality consists of what we cannot observe and only see in our minds eye.
+In Our Mind’s Eye is an installation about the limit of human senses and how we use technology to expand this field.

-The installation was created as a part of the Room on the Roof artist residency at de Bijenkorf in the Netherlands, kindly supported by the Southwest Creative Technology Network in the UK, and presented in Eindhoven in 2019.
+The installation was created as a part of the Room on the Roof artist residency at de Bijenkorf in the Netherlands, kindly supported by the Southwest Creative Technology Network in the UK, and originally presented in Eindhoven in 2019.
 A new iteration of the work is to be shown during LLUM Barcelona, 2021.